icfpcontest2023/icfpcontest2023.github.io/README.md

-# icfpcontest2023.github.io
+# ICFP Contest 2023 Official Website
-Github repository for the official website of ICFP Contest 2022.
+Github repository for the official website of ICFP Contest 2023.